-7.1 In accordance with the Accounts and Audit Regulations 2015, the council must ensure that it has a sound system of internal control which:

-- a) facilitates the effective exercise of its functions and the achievement of its aims and objectives, - b) ensures that the financial and operational management of the council is effective; and - c) includes effective arrangements for the management of risk. - 7.2 The council is also responsible for conducting each financial year a review of effectiveness of the system of internal control. - 7.3 The Head of Finance (Section 151) Officer is responsible for the proper administration of the council's financial affairs.
-This includes responsibility for maintaining and reviewing Financial Regulations and Financial Procedure Rules, to ensure they remain fit for purpose, submitting any additions or changes necessary to the Audit Committee for approval and reporting, where appropriate, breaches of the Regulations to the Cabinet and/or the Council. - 7.4 The Head of Finance (Section 151 Officer) also has responsibility for: - overseeing the implementation and monitoring the operation of the Code of Corporate Governance; - maintaining and updating the Code in the light of latest guidance on best practice; - reporting annually to the Corporate Management Team and to Members on compliance with the Code and any changes that may be necessary to maintain it and ensure effectiveness in practice - 7.5 Wyre Council's internal audit service, via a specific responsibility assigned to the Head of Governance (Chief Internal Auditor) is required to provide an independent and objective opinion to the council on its risk management, governance and internal control environment.
-The Chief Internal Auditor's Annual report for 2016/17 concluded that the council has in place satisfactory controls to be able to maintain an adequate and effective internal control environment. - 7.6 The review of compliance with the governance framework has involved a review of the latest position on the core principles by the Head of Finance (Section 151 Officer), the Head of Governance (Chief Internal Auditor) and the Audit Committee.
+- 7.1 In accordance with the Accounts and Audit Regulations 2015, the council must ensure that it has a sound system of internal control which: - a) facilitates the effective exercise of its functions and the achievement of its aims and objectives, - b) ensures that the financial and operational management of the council is effective; and - c) includes effective arrangements for the management of risk. - 7.2 The council is also responsible for conducting a review each financial year of the effectiveness of the system of internal control. - 7.3 The Head of Finance (Section 151 Officer) is responsible for the proper administration of the council's financial affairs.
+This includes responsibility for maintaining and reviewing Financial Regulations and Financial Procedure Rules, to ensure they remain fit for purpose, submitting any additions or changes necessary to the Audit Committee for approval and reporting, where appropriate, breaches of the Regulations to the Cabinet and/or the Council. - 7.4 The Head of Finance (Section 151 Officer) also has responsibility for: - overseeing the implementation and monitoring the operation of the Code of Corporate Governance; - maintaining and updating the Code in the light of latest guidance on best practice; and - reporting annually to the Corporate Management Team and to Members on compliance with the Code and any changes that may be necessary to maintain it and ensure effectiveness in practice. - 7.5 Wyre Council's internal audit service, via a specific responsibility assigned to the Head of Governance (Chief Internal Auditor) is required to provide an independent and objective opinion to the council on its risk management, governance and internal control environment.
+The Chief Internal Auditor's Annual report for 2017/18 concluded that the council has in place satisfactory controls to be able to maintain an adequate and effective internal control environment.